The work of The Thames Estuary Partnership (TEP) is overseen by the Board of Trustees. All major decisions for TEP are made by the board.

 Steve is a qualified solicitor who worked in both public and private practice.
 His interest in environmental issues prompted a change in career and he now works as a Conservation Programme Manager for the RSPB in South East England.

 John is a specialist in landscape, green infrastructure, coastal issues, climate change and energy.
-He is the Environment Manager for Essex County Council.
-He believes that green spaces are for people which is reflected in his work on opening up new green spaces in South Essex which include over 1000 hectares of new forest areas and 2000 hectares of marshland.
+He is the Acting Head of Environment and Flood Management for Essex County Council.
+He believes that green spaces are for people, which is reflected in his work on opening up new green spaces in South Essex which include over 1000 hectares of new forest areas and 2000 hectares of marshland.

 Recently John has led the Thames Estuary path project creating a 29 mile path link the marshes, the estuary and 6 train stations.
 As an effective fundraiser, John has raised more the £23 million for environmental projects in Essex from government, the EU, Lottery and charitable trusts.